 Quality Enabled Business Transformation

-Here Pete Dunn, our EMEA Community Engagement Manager, shares his thoughts on why Quality Management matters more than ever, how to maximise outcomes and how to utilise Quality Enabled Business Transformation to move your employees and business from a survive to a thrive mindset as we continue on through 2020.
+Here Pete Dunn, our EMEA Community Engagement Manager, shares his thoughts on why Quality Management matters more than ever, how to maximise outcomes and how to utilise Quality Enabled Business Transformation to move your employees and business from a survive to a thrive mindset.

 At BPA Quality, we believe that a Quality Assurance function is the engine room of a contact centre.
 An engine room that can supply robust, coaching-ready feedback, actionable insight and CX improvement opportunities through an agile Quality Management programme and enable an organisation to change effectively and sustainably.